ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 <a name="DP_BacktrackDP"></a>
 ### DP with Backtracking
 In certain situations we might need to solve a question with baktracking.
 Backtracking enables us to explore all outcomes and choose the best later on when directly going for a particular outcome or greedy solution wont work.
+Also backtracking might be requried to check whether or not certain outcome in the grid has been traversed before.

-Using recursion we might encounter the same problem again and again aking the time complexity of backtracking solutions exponential.
+Using recursion we might encounter the same problem again and again making the time complexity of backtracking solutions exponential.
 Hence at this point DP comes into place.

 Steps to follow to define a backtracking recursive DP solution using memoization:
 1. Describe the problem as a recursive function.